Unsafe transport leads to death: Farmworkers 'disposable'?

 - Saying goodbye to Seattle’s Old Spaghetti Factory

 The Associated Press found more than a dozen accidents that left at least 38 dead and nearly 200 injured just since January 2015.
-The casualties included a 5-year-old Mexican boy who died when the van transporting him with his mother and 14 other blueberry pickers flipped in Virginia, and a 4-year old killed when a bus carrying mostly Haitian corn harvesters crashed in Florida.
+The casualties included a 4-year-old and a 5-year-old, traveling with migrant worker parents.

-Grim as it is, the AP’s tally — generated through extensive interviews, public records requests and searches of online news reports — is almost certainly a significant undercount.
-No one keeps track of the casualties nationally.
+Grim as it is, the AP’s tally is almost certainly a significant undercount.

 “I think there’s more unregistered, improperly insured, unsafe transportation out there for farmworkers than … 20 years ago,” says attorney Greg Schell, deputy director of Southern Migrant Legal Services.